arnaudroger/blog/_posts/2016-10-30-java-performance-puzzle.md

 I did not know why and did not have time/skills to really dig into it, it was good enough at the time.
 Problem solved.

 Last week I started to address some code duplication in the parser.
 And faced the same problem again.
 Eventually reduced the issue to a few line changes.
-Was reliable way to reproduce the different scenario it became possible to investigate.
+With a reliable way to reproduce the different scenario it became possible to investigate.

 # The puzzle

-I created a [githup repo](https://github.com/arnaudroger/sfm-csv-variability) to isolate the behavior and gather some data.
+I created a [GitHub repo](https://github.com/arnaudroger/sfm-csv-variability) to isolate the behaviour and gather some data.
 It uses a slightly simplified version of [sfm-csv](https://github.com/arnaudroger/SimpleFlatMapper/tree/master/sfm-csv) and the benchmarking code [mapping-benchmark](https://github.com/arnaudroger/mapping-benchmark/tree/master/sfm-csv).
 The benchmark will parse [a csv file](http://www.maxmind.com/download/worldcities/worldcitiespop.txt.gz),